redshiftlogistics/redshiftlogistics.github.io/_posts/2020-04-19-combat-improvement.md

 This concludes my combat self-improvement guide; I hope you found it helpful.
 Remember, the most important thing in all of this is your ship positioning, as covered in the fighting styles segment.
 Avoiding damage is just as good as, if not better, than tanking it.

-If you have any questions then please do not hesitate to get in touch on discord, whichever most relates to your question.
+If you have any questions then please do not hesitate to get in touch on discord.